charlielittle/data-lineage-catalog/data-lineage-catalog/README.md

 npm run docs          # Generate JSDoc documentation
 ```

+## Performance Characteristics and Scaling Insights

+Understanding how the MongoDB lineage schema performs at different scales provides valuable insights for production system design.
+The sample application includes performance testing that reveals practical scaling thresholds and optimization opportunities.

+At smaller scales with fewer than 10,000 nodes, the schema performs well with minimal indexing requirements.
+Simple queries execute in milliseconds, and impact analysis completes quickly even with deep traversal requirements.
+Memory usage remains low, and the embedded relationship approach works efficiently for most operations.

+As datasets grow to 50,000-100,000 nodes, indexing strategy becomes critical for maintaining query performance.
+Compound indexes on relationship fields and aggregation pipeline optimization become necessary to prevent query response time degradation.
+The testing framework helps identify these scaling transition points through systematic measurement across different dataset sizes.

+Beyond 100,000 nodes, the performance characteristics reveal the importance of proper MongoDB configuration including connection pooling, read preferences, and aggregation pipeline stages ordering.
+The large-scale generator creates datasets that stress these configuration aspects, providing practical experience with enterprise-scale MongoDB tuning requirements.

 ## Sample Data Structure

 This application demonstrates a MongoDB schema design that separates nodes and relationships into distinct collections while maintaining referential integrity through document references.
 The Node documents contain comprehensive metadata including technical specifications, business context, and quality metrics.
 The Relationship documents model the connections between nodes with transformation details, confidence levels, and impact assessments.

 The schema design emphasizes query performance for common lineage operations through strategic indexing on frequently accessed fields such as node identifiers, relationship types, and status indicators.
 The document structure supports both simple lineage traversal and complex analytical queries while maintaining flexibility for different types of data sources and transformation processes.

+The large-scale generator extends this foundation by creating datasets that follow enterprise architectural patterns including medallion layer distribution, realistic relationship densities, and authentic transformation complexity.
+This approach enables testing of the schema design under conditions that mirror actual production data lineage environments.

 ## Contributing